Fill in some basic personal information.

 Note: If you’re filing a Schedule C tax form for 2023, make sure you do that by the April 15, 2024 deadline.

-Complete your Schedule C form via the fillable pdf form below.
+Complete your Schedule C form for 2023 via the fillable pdf form below.
 After completing the form, select ‘Choose a Recipient’ and enter a recipient name and email address to which the completed form will be sent (max. one recipient can be added).

 Lili customer support cannot answer questions or provide support for filling out the Schedule C form on this page.